 Social Connection and Co-Regulation: The Interpersonal Neuroscience of Resilience

 Resilience isn’t an individual capacity — it emerges through relationships.
-Your nervous system co-regulates with others through mirror neurons, shared physiological states, and interpersonal attunement.
-Isolated resilience-building efforts miss this fundamental social component.
+Your nervous system co-regulates with others through mirror neurons, shared physiological states, and interpersonal attunement, meaning that isolated resilience-building efforts miss the fundamental social architecture underlying emotional recovery and stress adaptation.

 In my practice, I consistently observe that clients with resilience challenges often have dysregulated social nervous systems — they can’t effectively co-regulate with others, leaving them isolated during stress and unable to leverage relationship resources for recovery.